veronhoxha/duplicate-datasets/weekly_meetings/WEEKLYMEETINGS.md

     - Updated the old plots using the Plotly library and now they look so much better.
     - Made a csv file with all the information of orginal ISIC datasets through the years (didn't include 2024 one because it is so new like from one month ago and the competition just finished and there is still no information when it comes to test data size.)
     - Identified potential duplicates by comparing dataset sizes (contentSize) and matching the years mentioned in the names of both datasets.

-    - [ ] Carbon footprint of storing all those datasets in Kaggle.

 #### What did you struggle with?